Realism

 • Substantialism – the assumption “reality” is constant and composed of unchanging substances – rather than, for example, dynamic and interacting forces.
 In the context of educational philosophy, Substantialism is usually associated with the criticisms that it prioritizes objects rather than relations and that it “explains” complex phenomena into cause–effect terms.
 (Contrast: Materialisms.)

-There are discourses that use the word “realism,” but that begin with rejections of the grounding assumption that objects exist independently of actors.
+See also Critical Realism and Platonic Realism (Idealism).
+As well, there are other discourses that use the word “realism,” but that reject the grounding assumption that objects exist independently of actors.
 Examples include:

 • Agential Realism (Karen Barad, 1990s) – the suggestion that objects emerge in one’s interactions with them – or, more accurately, in the intra-actions of the actor and the acted-upon.
 The perspective draws its inspiration from quantum theory, and its assertions encompass not just the emergence of ideas (i.e., one’s thoughts about and experiences with objects), but the emergence of the actual materiality of objects.